osmondchiu/newsite/_pages/policy.md

 My policy work has informed public debate through commentary and analysis across a range of outlets, contributing to discussions on:

 - the size and capability of the public sector
 - economic policy and workforce reform
+- social democracy and Australian politics
+- the Chinese diaspora in Australia
 - multiculturalism and representation

 For selected commentary, see the **Publications** page.